-During this year of study, students will explore a range of topics including their schools, community, changes in life and weather.
+During this year of study, students explore a range of topics including their schools, community, changes in life and weather.
 By the end of Year 9, students have developed use of voice, tone-syllables and understanding of the function of Pinyin.

-In addition, they will be able to better understand the key features of the Chinese writing system and its differences to the English writing system.
-Students will be able to apply appropriate conventions and knowledge of stroke orders and component form and function and how words are formed to learning and using the character system.
-They will have a more advanced understanding of the word order of Chinese sentences and the layout and construction of Chinese texts in comparison to their English equivalents.
-Students will use print and online dictionaries to increase their access to Chinese text and to develop their own personal vocabularies.
+In addition, they are able to better understand the key features of the Chinese writing system and its differences to the English writing system.
+Students apply appropriate conventions and knowledge of stroke orders and component form and function and how words are formed to learning and using the character system.

+They develop a more advanced understanding of the word order of Chinese sentences and the layout and construction of Chinese texts in comparison to their English equivalents.
+Students use print and online dictionaries to increase their access to Chinese text and to develop their own personal vocabularies.